s53dz/wxSpekter/README.md

 # wxSpekter
-An application to show a BPSK signal and channel power.
+An application to show a BPSK signal spectrum and calculated channel power.

+Using MS VisualStudioExpress and wxWidgets.

+BN